Headaches and hormones: What's the connection?

 During perimenopause and menopause

-For some women, migraines improve once their menstrual periods cease, but tension headaches often get worse.
-If your headaches persist after menopause, you often can continue to take your medications and use other therapies.
+For some people, migraines improve once periods stop.
+But tension headaches often get worse.
+If your headaches continue, you likely can stay on your medicines or use other therapies.

-Hormone replacement therapy, which is sometimes used to treat perimenopause and menopause, may worsen headaches in some women, improve headaches in others or cause no changes.
-If you're taking hormone replacement therapy, your doctor may recommend an estrogen skin patch.
-The patch provides a low, steady supply of estrogen, which is least likely to aggravate headaches.
+Hormone replacement therapy (HRT) is sometimes used to treat perimenopause and menopause.
+HRT may worsen headaches in some people, and it may improve headaches in others.
+Or it may cause no changes.
+If you're taking HRT, your health care provider might recommend an estrogen skin patch.
+The patch provides a low, steady supply of estrogen.

-If hormone replacement therapy worsens your headaches, your doctor may lower the estrogen dose, change to a different form of estrogen or stop the hormone replacement therapy.
+If HRT makes your headaches worse, your health care provider might lower the estrogen dose.
+Or your provider might recommend a different form of estrogen or to stop the hormone replacement therapy.

-Some women are more sensitive to the effects of hormones.
-If headaches are disrupting your daily activities, work or personal life, ask your doctor for help.
+Some people are more sensitive to the effects of hormones.
+If headaches are affecting your daily activities, work or personal life, ask your health care provider for help.